Star Sightings: Prince Charles Visits Whiskey Distillery in Scottland

 Carlos Watson posed on set of OZY Media's groundbreaking new show, Take on America, with actor Lawrence Gillard Jr. and sports journalist Jemele Hill.
 New episodes air every Thursday at 8 p.m.
 ET/PT on PBS and YouTube.

-Harry Potter actress Evanna Lynch joined her Dancing With the Stars partner, Keo Motsepe, to celebrate the launch of his Dancing WithKeo app in Los Angeles, California, on Oct.
+Harry Potter actress Evanna Lynch joined her Dancing With the Stars partner, Keo Motsepe, to celebrate the launch of his Dancing WithKeo app at The District By Hannah An in Los Angeles, California, on Oct.
 12.

 Molly Sims took her kids to the Fairlife Family Fun Festival at Mr. Bones pumpkin patch in Culver City, California, on Oct.
 15. The 45-year-old model posed with cat whiskers drawn on her face, while her daughter sported an adorable skeleton outfit.